sapa1215/saurabhpant-web/src/content/blog/future-of-oss-bss-5g-era.md

 heroImage: "/blog-placeholder-1.jpg"
 ---

-# The Future of OSS/BSS in the 5G Era: What Telecom Leaders Need to Know

 The telecommunications industry stands at an inflection point.
 As 5G networks mature beyond early deployments into mass-market rollout, the operational and business support systems that underpin carrier operations face unprecedented demands.

 After two decades working with Tier-1 operators across the US, UK, and APAC, I have seen firsthand how legacy OSS/BSS architectures — designed for a simpler, more predictable network era — are struggling to keep pace.